ezocher/FileUtilities/Docs/ResearchAndNotes.md

 	* Volume/Media/Machine (first one in scan priority order)
 	* Full Path
       * Only store full paths since Path.GetFileName() .GetExtension() etc. are cheap
 	* Which dates?
-None for now
+None for now Future TODO
 	* Length
 	* Checksum (Dictionary key)
 	* Cloud (Generalize to where) bit array
       * OneDrive and Dropbox for now
+      * Derive this at DB load time based on ONeDrive and Dropbox paths?
+TODO
 	* Number of copies in this volume
       * During scan, duplicates found just increment this counter
 * "In memory DB": Dictionary<string, file-record>